There are so many things Chinchillas can’t eat.

 Be sure to share those thoughts, stories, and concerns by dropping a comment below.

-As always, Asher and I appreciate you stopping by and reading today, and we will see you again next time.
+As always, Chilli and I appreciate you stopping by and reading today, and we will see you again next time.